thiagorangel45/HIOpenData2013-15/README.md

   ```
   docker run --name hi2015_od -it gitlab-registry.cern.ch/cms-cloud/cmssw-docker-opendata/cmssw_7_5_8_patch3-slc6_amd64_gcc491
   ```

-Once the container is downloaded, you will see the folders in this repository. going into the test folder: [test](HeavyIonsAnalysis/JetAnalysis/test) you will see some python scripts, but we will download another one by the following command (actually it is not another one it is just a simple modification from the `runForestAOD_pp_Data_75X.py`:
+Once the container is downloaded, you will see the folders in this repository.
+If you navigate to the [test](HeavyIonsAnalysis/JetAnalysis/test) folder, you will find some Python scripts.
+However, we need to download an additional one (in reality, it's not a different script, but a simple modification of `runForestAOD_pp_Data_75X.py`) using the following command:

 ```
 wget https://raw.githubusercontent.com/cms-opendata-validation/HeavyIonDataValidation/75X/runForestAOD_pp_DATA_75X_OD.py